rintala/swedish-tea/content/blog/book-1-the-everything-store/index.md

 Find the book on Amazon: https://amzn.to/2LKIT6L

-Want find out more about my reading journey - see the post about my 2021 reading challenge <a href="/book-reading-goal/">here</a>.
+Want find out more about my reading journey - see the post about <a href="/book-reading-goal/">my 2021 reading goal</a>.